-The Governor's Advisory Council on Libraries held quarterly meetings during the 1995-1997 biennium.
+The North Dakota Library Coordinating Council held quarterly meetings during the 1997-1999 biennium.
 The Council is appointed by the Governor in compliance with federal regulations for the Library Services and Construction Act programs and is responsible for recommending to the State Librarian federal grant applications for funding.
 The Advisory Council reviewed applications for projects and recommended funding projects totaling \$273,240.